Return to Company Sample Clauses

 AutoNDA by SimpleDocs

 Return to Company.
-Executive warrants, represents, covenants, and agrees that as of the Effective Date, to his knowledge, Executive has returned to the Company all “Company Property,” defined as documents, records, property, and information, in any form, including, but not limited to, Company files, electronic messages, notes, drawings, records, business plans and forecasts, financial information, specifications, business planning or strategy information, information about the Company’s executives, customer identity information, tangible property including, but not limited to, computers, intellectual property, credit cards, key fobs, mobile telephones, entry cards, identification badges and keys; and any materials of any kind which contain or embody trade secrets or other confidential information of the Company (and all embodiments, copies, or extracts thereof), which Executive has acquired or possessed during Executive’s employment.
-Executive also warrants, represents, covenants, and agrees that, to his knowledge, Executive has not made or retained and shall not make or retain any embodiment, copy, or extract thereof.
-Executive may retain his Rubicon computer and phone, but will submit his Rubicon computer and phone to the Company which will then take steps to preserve and subsequently delete all Company information contained on those devices.
-Without limiting the foregoing, Executive agrees to provide Rxxxxxx with access to any of Executive’s personal electronic devices, including computers and computer equipment, mobile devices, external storage devices, smart phones, tablets, and USB devices, that contain any Rubicon property to remove said property and it is the Executive’s express obligation to provide Rubicon access to such personal electronic devices at the Executive’s exit interview or before the Executive’s last date of employment to accomplish the same.
-The obligations in this Paragraph 7(d) are continuing in nature, and should Executive discover Company Property in his possession in the future, he agrees to comply with this Paragraph 7(d) by immediately returning it to the Company and then permanently removing such Company property from his possession.
+Executive warrants, represents, covenants, and agrees that as of the Effective Date, Executive has returned to the Company all “Company Property,” defined as documents, records, property, and information, in any form, including, but not limited to, Company files, electronic messages, notes, drawings, records, business plans and forecasts, financial information, specifications, business planning or strategy information, information about the Company’s executives related in any way to the Company’s business, customer identity information, tangible property including, but not limited to, computers, intellectual property, credit cards, key fobs, mobile telephones, entry cards, identification badges and keys; and any materials of any kind which contain or embody trade secrets or other confidential information of the Company (and all embodiments, copies, or extracts thereof), which Executive has acquired or possessed during Executive’s employment.
+Executive also warrants, represents, covenants, and agrees that Executive has not made or retained and shall not make or retain any embodiment, copy, or extract thereof.
+Executive will not copy, delete, or alter any information contained upon Executive’s Rubicon computer or Rubicon equipment before Executive returns it to Rubicon.
+Without limiting the foregoing, Executive further represents and warrants that after returning to to the Company (as directed by the Company) all Company Property (as described in the first sentence of this Paragraph 7(b)), Executive will permanently remove any Company Property from Executive’s personal electronic devices, including computers and computer equipment, mobile devices, external storage devices, smart phones, tablets, and USB devices and will refrain from re-acquiring any Company Property.
+This obligation is continuing in nature, and should Executive discover Company Property in his possession in the future, he agrees to comply with this Paragraph 7(b) by immediately returning it to the Company and then permanently removing such Company property from his possession.

 Return to Company.
 In txx xxxxx that Globetrotter or the Company terminates Belinsky's employment with Globetrotter prior to April 30, 2002, fox xxx xxxxon other than Cause (as defined below), then, immediately upon such termination, Belinsky shall be considered to have transferred employment to the Xxxxxxx and shall become an employee of the Company.